Translational Medicine: Doing the Right Research Right

 A limited number of scholarships is available for students who are from an institution that is part of the network of the Eureka Institute (www.eurekainstitute.org) and/or students who take part in the Apollo Network (www.apollosociety.eu)

-- Please note this course is held from Sunday late morning - Friday evening (22:30 hrs), including a closing/conference dinner, which is an essential part of the course.
-Please take this into account when making travel arrangements.
+- Please note this course is held from Sunday 10:30 am - Friday around 5:30 pm.
+On Thursday evening there is a conference dinner, which is an essential part of the course.

 - Housing is guaranteed once the invoice has been paid.
 It will most likely be on campus, but could also be in the city centre.
 The exact address will be known just a few days prior to your arrival.